varnish/Varnish-Book/varnish_sysadmin.rst

 .. container:: handout

-   Varnish is a reverse proxy, sometimes referred to as a HTTP accelerator or a web accelerator.
+   Varnish is a reverse HTTP proxy, sometimes referred to as a HTTP accelerator or a web accelerator.
 It is designed for modern hardware, modern operating systems and modern work loads.
 This uncompromising philosophy has helped make Varnish a very clean and fast piece of software, able to scale and evolve to unexpected heights.

    At the same time, Varnish is flexible.
-The Varnish Configuration Language is a lighting fast mechanism that allows the developers to implement mechanisms which you as a user can turn into policy.
+The Varnish Configuration Language is lighting fast and allows the administrator to express their wanted policy rather than being constrained by what the Varnish developers want to cater for or could think of.
 Varnish has shown itself to work well both on large (and expensive) servers and tiny appliances.

    Varnish is also an open source project, or free software.
-The development process is public and everyone can submit patches, or just take a peak at the code if there is some unclarity as to how Varnish works.
+The development process is public and everyone can submit patches, or just take a peek at the code if there is some uncertainty as to how Varnish works.
 There is a community of volunteers who help each other and newcomers.
-The BSD license used by Varnish is the most restraint-free license among the free licenses, which conceptually makes it possible to use Varnish on non-free platforms, for example Solaris.
+The BSD license used by Varnish is the most restraint-free license among the free licenses, which conceptually makes it easier to use Varnish in combination with non-free environments.

    Varnish is developed and tested on GNU/Linux and FreeBSD.
 The code-base is kept as self-contained as possible to avoid introducing out-side bugs